Kafū, aged forty-one.

 June 24th.

-Clear skies; steadily, the heat intensified.
+Clear skies; the heat intensified by the hour.

 June 25th.